Lalaounis Jewelry Museum

 The Lalaounis Jewelry Museum in Athens, Attica: The Ilias Lalaounis Jewelry Museum was founded in 1993 and opened to the public in 1994 as a non-government cultural institution.
 It is housed in a beautiful Neoclassical building, which used to be the old workshop of the famous jewelry designer Ilias Lalaounis, located south of the Acropolis.
 The building had multiple renovations to turn into a museum.

 The museum frequently organizes periodical exhibitions, cultural and educational programs for children and teenagers and has an interesting publishing activity.
-There is a lovely cafeteria and a restaurant on the ground floor of the museum and a special roof garden offering spectacular view to the southern side of the Acropolis.
-The library hosts over 5,000 volumes around the art of jewel making and also publications in archaeology, fine arts, nature and other civilizations.
+There are a lovely cafeteria and a restaurant on the ground floor of the museum and a special roof garden offering a spectacular view to the southern side of the Acropolis.
+The library hosts over 5,000 volumes around the art of jewelry making and also publications in archaeology, fine arts, nature, and other civilizations.